Naval Base Secondary School: Naval Base Secondary School (1969–1999)

 In 1980, NBSS moved to Yishun to meet the needs of the growing residential population.

 In 1986, NBSS participated in the Singapore Youth Festival.

 In 1990, then-Minister of Education, Tony Tan, officiates the opening of NBSS's new building in Yishun.

 In 1999, NBSS established links with the Republic of Singapore's Navy.

 Progress as Naval Base Secondary School (2000–present)

 In 2000, NBSS added a new block to its building which was opened by Mr Yahya Aljaru.

 In 2003, NBSS began organizing overseas study trips to encourage students and motivate their interest in the arts.

 In 2004, the NBSS Art Department set up an art exhibition at the Asian Civilisations Museum.

 In 2008, NBSS underwent PRIME and was temporarily housed at Sembawang from 2008 to 2009.
-NBSS returned to its Yishun campus the following year and was officially opened by Mr Heng Swee Keat.
+NBSS went back to its Yishun campus the following year and was officially opened by Mr Heng Swee Keat.

 In 2010, NBSS was recognized as a niche school in Visual Arts and the Art Department began work on a community wall, inspired by Antoni Gaudi, finished in 2014.